IntellectEU/mac-cleanup/README.md

 Cleanup script for OSX

 **It does the following cleanup tasks:**
-* Empty the Trash on all mounted volumes and the main HDD
 * Clear System Log Files
 * Clear Adobe Cache Files
 * Remove iOS Device Backups